hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Within applied filters

 If no filters have been applied, use a [Tooltip](/components/tooltip) coupled with the applied filters label to guide the user to the filter functions.
+Not only does this provide context and direct the user to the filters, but it prevents unncessary layout shift upon applying filters.

 ![Empty state in applied filters](/assets/patterns/filter-patterns/applied-filters-empty-state.png =450x*)

 ## Overflow

-Depending on the complexity of the data set, it may be necessary to account for the overflow of elements within the filter bar or in the applied tags.
+Depending on the complexity of the data set, it may be necessary to account for the overflow of elements within the filters.

 ### Filter bar overflow

 If the number of filterable parameters exceeds the available space, consider prioritizing the most commonly used filters in the filter bar and moving less important or more complex filters to a [Flyout](/components/flyout) that can be triggered via an action in the filter bar.

-**Hiding additional filters behind an action; in this scenario a secondary button**
+**Hiding additional filters behind an action**

 ![More filters trigger](/assets/patterns/filter-patterns/overflow-filter-bar.png =559x*)